-10 tips on how to improve your Wi-Fi signal
+10 tips to improve your Wi-Fi signal & internet

 Are you having trouble with your Wi-Fi signal again?

 Wireless signals can often drop out for no apparent reason, and therefore, getting frustrated with your internet connection, your router and your internet speed can seem like second nature.

 However, most of the time you’ll find that the speed issue isn’t with your internet connection itself or your internet service provider, but the Wi-Fi signal being broadcast from your modem or router.
 It’s important to understand the difference as this can impact your internet speed, especially when you’re streaming or gaming!

 1. Locate the best place for your router

 If you’re a designer, having your router out in the open may clash with your aesthetic.
 But if you want and need the best Wi-Fi signal for your home internet, this is something you’ll just have to deal with if you want the best home internet connection and signal strength for faster internet.

 Firstly, you should make sure your router is in the centre of your home so that you have the best possible coverage and speeds everywhere.
 If it doesn’t lay flat on a surface, consider elevating the modem router and mounting it on a wall for better coverage for your home network.